 Again, the Americans watched in amazement as the British reformed on the northern bank, and then rushed the bridge again.
 Again, the column was met by a storm of bullets and cannonballs from the American side.
 This time, the British did not even reach the halfway point before they broke and fled, followed by a cheer from the Continentals.

 British reinforcements were called up, and the Americans were shocked to see a third attempt was being prepared.
 Washington ordered his reserves in, and the artillery loaded with canister.
 The British once again waded into the hailstorm, and once again, they broke before making it across.
 Finally, the guns fell silent.
 The bridge was red with blood and scarlet clad bodies, lying so close together that the roadbed was difficult to see.
-No exact casualty figures exist for the battle, a common theme for British defeats, but estimates put British losses at about 365 killed, with the Americans losing about 100.
+No exact casualty figures exist for the battle, a common theme for British defeats, but estimates put British losses at about 365 killed, wounded and captured and with the Americans losing about 100.

 Washington had again stunned the British, winning another unlikely victory.
 There was a problem, however: the river.
 Even though the Continentals had held their ground on January 2, they were still trapped between the Delaware and the British army.
 Washington feared that Cornwallis would simply pin his smaller force in place, while moving around the American flank to crush the army into the river.
 To avoid this, Washington would again have to roll the dice and risk his army against all odds.